eliep/i3-layouts/README.md

 - If a layout name is given, and windows are already present, they will be rearranged to match the selected layout.
-- If `none` is given, `i3-layouts` will not manage this workspace layout anymore.
+- If `none` is given, `i3-layouts` will stop managing this workspace layout.

 **Syntax:**